An emotionally unstable individual sits on the ground

 Mental health conditions

-Substance use disorder
+Substance use disorder (SUD)

 Physical health conditions

-How can emotional instability affect a person’s daily life?
+How does emotional instability impact daily life?

 Unchecked emotional instability can have far-reaching consequences that significantly impact a person’s daily life.
 These consequences can negatively affect their overall quality of life, making it difficult to maintain healthy relationships and perform well at work or school.
 Here are some examples of how emotional instability can manifest in daily life: